agiliq/building-api-django/docs/access-control.rst

     }

-Similarly trying to create choice for someone else's :code:`Poll` will get an error with :code:`HTTP 403 Forbidden` and response
+Similarly, trying to create choice for someone else's :code:`Poll` will get an error with :code:`HTTP 403 Forbidden` and response

 .. code-block:: json